-- R1.4.
-Where the traffic impacts of the requested development proposed in a rezoning or special use permit application would further lower the level of service that is already operating below LOS "D" for intersections and roadway sections serving the requested development and where the property is not located in a mass transit node, consider whether approval of the development at the lowest end of the recommended density range, denial of the application, or approval as submitted would be most consistent with the Comprehensive Plan.
-In making such a determination, background traffic shall also be considered. - R1.5.
+- R1.5.
 Ensure that road standards in the County's Design and Construction Standards Manual (DCSM) are consistent with the revised standards in Table 1, where appropriate. - R1.6.
-Promote the use of these revised DCSM standards-mentioned in AS R1.5., and shown in Table 1-for rezonings and special use permits. - R1.7.
-Obtain ultimate right-of-way as soon as possible for each road designated in the Thoroughfare Plan-and shown in Table 2-to minimize future right-of-way cost. - R1.8.
+Promote the use of these revised DCSM the standards mentioned in AS R1.5., and shown in Table 1 for rezonings and special use permits. - R1.7.
+Obtain ultimate right-of-way as soon as possible for each road designated in the Thoroughfare Plan and shown in Table 2 to minimize future right-of-way cost. - R1.8.
 Develop a model of the County transportation system that can produce an LOS map for all roads in this plan (see Appendix B).
 Update the map annually for inclusion in this plan. - R1.9.
 Improve existing substandard rural roads through the Capital Improvements Program (CIP) and/or development-financed road and access improvements.
 These improvements would be identified during rezoning, special use permits, and site/subdivision plan review and approval process. - R1.10.
 Review road accident data annually.
 Make road safety improvements a consideration in determining the priorities for upgrading existing roads.
 Consider changes in the DCSM where appropriate design changes could reduce accident rates. - R1.11.
 Continue to assist in developing a regional Transportation Congestion Management (TCM) Guide by developing a County TCM plan that is mutually compatible with other plans in effect throughout the region (see Appendix C). - R1.12.
 Prepare transportation corridor plans, using modeling, for roadways and intersections operating at LOS "E" or "F" to determine what improvements would be needed to bring the LOS to "D."